Souravirus/Me_bot/README.md

 # Me_bot

 ### Installation and running the project:
 1. Install all the libraries that are needed.
 For tensorflow, install version 1.11.0.

-For installing any package just type `pip install [library]`.
+For installing any package, type `pip install [library]`.

-For installing Tensorflow just type  `pip install "tensorflow==1.11.0"`
+For installing Tensorflow, type  `pip install "tensorflow==1.11.0"`

 2. For running the me_bot.ipynb file first install jupyter and then run jupyter by this command `jupyter notebook` and run the me_bot.ipynb.